simohnf/AUD6204_PD_Resources/README.md

-# pureDataLessons
+# Pure Data Lessons
-patches, abstractions, etc used for pure data classes
+This is a selection of patches, abstractions, etc used for pure data classes